 But here’s the thing: by promoting such a large variety of products that consumers are likely to purchase anyway, grocers are walking away from a lot of revenue and profits.

 That’s not good for business.

 Instead, grocers should embrace a different and more profitable approach to promotions.

 Let’s use Thanksgiving as an example.

 When the holiday happens, many consumers have a long list of must-buy items to complete the meal or use case.
-In other words, there is a healthy demand for particular items.
+In other words, there is demand for particular items.

-But rather than promote all these items, grocers can take a better approach by only promoting turkey, for example.
-It’s the key part of the Thanksgiving use case so an attractive price is a persuasive way to attract consumers.
+But rather than promote all these items, grocers can take a better approach by only heavily promoting turkey, for example.
+It’s the key part of the Thanksgiving use case so an attractive price is a powerful way to attract consumers.

-Since grocery retailers know from looking at their data that there’s a strong likelihood that consumers are going to buy associated items, there’s no need to put them on sale as well.
+Since grocery retailers know from analyzing their data that there’s a strong likelihood that consumers are going to buy associated items, there’s no need to put them on sale as well.

-Instead, they should sell items such as cranberry sauce, potatoes, and pumpkin pie at regular prices.
+Instead, they should sell items such as cranberry sauce, potatoes, and pumpkin pie at slightly discounted or regular prices, rather than offering with large discounts.
 This allows grocery retailers to drive higher sales and profits.

 It’s a winning financial formula that allows a grocery retailer to effectively leverage promotions by being more strategic.